CheqAI/fullstack-js-homework/README.md

 ### Backend Specifications:
 - communicates with MySQL for crud operations
-- has a total of 9 routes: get_all\create\update\delete for each of the two models: vasts & keyword_lists and login
+- has a total of 10 routes: login\logout & get_all\create\update\delete for each of the two models: vasts & keyword_lists and login

 ### Requirements
-- frontend written in react + redux (bonus: react hooks)
+- frontend written in react
 - backend written in nodejs + expressjs (CRM's are allowed: sequelize, knexjs, etc...)
 - if not using CRM, using mysql lib is recommended
 - can start client from template (create-react-app, bootstrap, material-ui etc...)